Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Discussion

 Admittedly, a reduced frequency of excitation pulses does decrease the number of photons detected within a delay window of interest, so there is a trade-off.
 Indeed, in the case of many practical applications, it is appealing to drive the SPS as often as possible to maximise the single-photon generation rate.
 Hence, assessing SPS quality under regimes of higher-frequency excitation retains its appeal.
 Of course, there is a fundamental limit here, in that the SPS cannot be excited until it has time to relax; the spontaneous-emission lifetime for the FI-SEQUR system is around one to two nanoseconds, and the peaks cannot be brought closer to each other than that.
 However, if decay factor $\gamma_p$ could be confidently fitted by a quick supplementary experiment, e.g.~involving distinct excitation pulses, then perhaps overlapping peaks would no longer be a major factor of uncertainty, enabling many more valuable observations in the same amount of time without any of the drawbacks.

-In any case, the big issue is that it is difficult to gauge the informativeness of the first $50$ seconds of observations plotted in Fig.~2 of the MAP article~\cite{coad20}.
-Specifically, time is a poor proxy for the pace of accumulating information if the rates of detecting two-photon events vary dramatically between experiments.
+Notably, time is a poor proxy for the pace of accumulating information if the rates of detecting two-photon events vary dramatically between experiments.
+A brief measurement can correspond to many two-photon events if the count rates are high.
 Such a reason is why this work aligned synthetic histograms across datasets by the number of events observed rather than the time passed.
-So, what duration of time for a discussed experiment, e.g.~4uW, do $50$ seconds of observing the CdSe/CdS quantum dot correspond with?
-One may argue that, eyeballing the figure in the MAP article and comparing it with Fig.~\ref{Fig:ExampleHist} in this work, an equivalent number of events are observed across the depicted domains.
+Indeed, for the sake of fair comparison between different methods of SPS quality estimation, one has to consider histograms of equal information content: an equivalent number of events observed across the given time domains.
 If so, maybe being able to sample so many repeated peaks proves minorly beneficial when fitting FI-SEQUR data, in that $R_p$ becomes accurately characterised.
-However, since $g$ relies heavily on the MPE peak, the relative proportion of observations within the central zone may instead favour quality estimates for the CdSe/CdS quantum dot.
-Essentially, the $50$ seconds in Fig.~2 of the MAP article~\cite{coad20} may provide many more \textit{informative} events within the relevant domain than most FI-SEQUR datasets do for the same amount of time; see Fig.~\ref{Fig:ExampleHistCloseup} and extrapolate from the ten-second histogram.
+However, since $g$ relies heavily on the MPE peak, early quality estimates may actually benefit more from a relatively high proportion of observations existing in that central zone.
+Essentially, the $50$-second integration time presented in the MAP article~\cite{coad20} may provide many more \textit{informative} events within the relevant domain than most FI-SEQUR datasets do for the same amount of time; see Fig.~\ref{Fig:ExampleHistCloseup} and extrapolate from the ten-second histogram.

 The signal-to-background ratio is another complicating factor.
-Specifically, the experimental data in Fig.~2 of the MAP publication~\cite{coad20} appears to have no background, consistent with assertions that ``the algorithm is faster if the background is characterized beforehand''.
-In contrast, Table~\ref{Tab:BGRatio} in this work shows that the FI-SEQUR datasets contain numerous `false' detections that, if eliminated, would significantly improve estimates; see Fig.~\ref{Fig:MCNoBG}.
-Of course, the feasibility of background elimination within an experimental context is another matter to discuss elsewhere.
+Table~\ref{Tab:BGRatio} in this work shows that the FI-SEQUR datasets contain numerous `false' detection events that, if eliminated, would significantly improve estimates; see Fig.~\ref{Fig:MCNoBG}.
+In contrast, the experimental data considered in the MAP publication~\cite{coad20} appears to have no background.
+Of course, the feasibility of independent background characterisation within an experimental context, let alone its elimination, is another matter to discuss elsewhere.
 The point here is that, second for second, the correlation measurement setup in the MAP paper appears to observe many more two-photon events under adjacent peaks than the FI-SEQUR experiments detailed here.